KneeDeepInMud/fortGnox/README.md

 ## Features ##
 - Password management (creation / random generation).
+- Strong security.
+Encryption is done exclusively by a standard [GnuPG](https://gnupg.org/) installation.
+All passwords are typically encrypted with the own public GPG (PGP) key.
 - Keybordless usage of passwords through the clipboard.
 The passwords are flushed from clipboard after a timeout.
 - Passwords are masked in the GUI.
 This allows usage of __fortGnox__ even if other people are around.
 - Integrates smoothly with [pass](https://www.passwordstore.org/)